On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Introduction

-In general, however, ferroelectric materials display \textbf{rate-dependence} on the spontaneous polarization, and the system can be assumed rate-independent only when the the external loadings possess a relatively much lower frequency compared to the internal dipoles.
+In general, however, ferroelectric materials display \textbf{rate-dependence} on the spontaneous polarization, and the system can be assumed rate-independent only when the external loadings possess a relatively much lower frequency compared to the internal dipoles.
 In this paper, we will study the rate-dependent ferroelectric model introduced in \cite{Schrade2013,GAMM2015}, which is considered as one of the state-of-the-art models in the current research for ferroelectric materials.
-The problem was firstly considered in the author's Ph.D. thesis \cite{LuoThesis2019}.
-In this paper, the results from \cite{LuoThesis2019} will be proven under more general assumptions.
 We focus on the 2D and 3D cases, being the general scenarios under consideration in practical applications.
-To the author's best knowledge, this is the first rigorous well-posedness result for rate-dependent ferroelectric phase-field models.
-A number of interesting features are also displayed by the model: \begin{itemize} \item The spontaneous polarization $\PP$ admits boundary conditions of mixed type, where in \cite{MielkeTimofte2006,Knees2019} pure Neumann boundary conditions are considered.
-We emphasize that pure Dirichlet and pure Neumann cases are \textbf{not excluded} by our model. \item The material parameters ${\C},\vareps^0, \e,\eps$ are assumed to be functions of $\PP$, which are usually in literature merely assumed to be (fully or partially) constants \cite{KutterSaendig2011,Schrade2013} or depend on the spatial variable ${\x}\in\Omaga$ \cite{Knees2019}. \item When the variable $(\uu,\phi)$ possesses Dirichlet boundary conditions, then no uniform ellipticity and boundedness conditions are imposed on the material parameters, see Theorem \ref{cube or C^1 domain} below. \item The well-posedness result is sharp, in the sense that the local solution is unique and a blow-up criterion is present, see Definition \ref{solution concept} below. \end{itemize}

-We briefly summarize the idea for proving local well-posedness of the model problem.
-The proof follows the same lines of \cite{MeinschmidtMeyerRehberg16}: generally, the balance law \eqref{weakdepa} can be reformulated to the following coupled elliptic-parabolic equations:
+To the author's best knowledge, this is the first rigorous well-posedness result for rate-dependent ferroelectric phase-field models with purely quadratic dissipation growth.
+A number of interesting features are also displayed by the model:\begin{itemize} \item The spontaneous polarization $\PP$ admits boundary conditions of mixed type\footnote{More precisely, $\PP$ satisfies \eqref{ppd} and \eqref{ppn} with $\partial\Omega=\Gamma_{\PP}\,\dot{\cup}\,\Gamma^\mathrm{N}_{\PP}$.}, where $\PP$ in the models \cite{MielkeTimofte2006,Knees2019} with pure Neumann boundary conditions are considered. \item The material parameters ${\C},\vareps^0, \e,\eps$ are assumed to be functions of $\PP$, which are usually in literature merely assumed to be (fully or partially) constants \cite{KutterSaendig2011,Schrade2013} or depend on the spatial variable ${\x}\in\Omaga$ \cite{Knees2019}. \item When the variable $(\uu,\phi)$ possesses pure Dirichlet boundary conditions, then no uniform ellipticity and boundedness conditions are imposed on the material parameters, see Theorem \ref{cube or C^1 domain} below. \item The well-posedness result is sharp, in the sense that the local solution is unique and a blow-up criterion is present, see Definition \ref{solution concept} below. \end{itemize} We briefly summarize the idea for proving the local well-posedness of the model problem.
+The proof follows the same lines of \cite{MeinschmidtMeyerRehberg16}: by multiplying a test function and using partial integration, the balance law \eqref{weakdepa} is reformulated to the following coupled elliptic-parabolic system:

 where the space $\W^*$ is defined by \eqref{special not2}.
 Using Lax-Milgram we infer that $(\uu(t),\phi(t))$ as well as the nonlinear functional $\sos(t,\vareps(\uu(t)),\nabla\phi(t),\PP(t))$ are uniquely determined by the given pair $(t,\PP(t))$.
 Hence $\sos(t,\vareps(\uu(t)),\nabla\phi(t),\PP(t))$ can be rewritten to the form $S(t,\PP(t))$ and \eqref{elliptic-parabolic-1} equivalently reduces to a semilinear parabolic equation